 Dr. Alexander-Bloch investigates normal brain development and the altered developmental trajectories that lead to mental illness.
 His multi-disciplinary research integrates brain imaging, genomics and clinical information.

-Dr. Waasdorp translates child development theory and literature into prevention and intervention programming, trials, research methodology, and related statistics.
-Her goals are to reduce bullying and aggression, improve children’s social and emotional skills, and help adults promote children’s positive peer relationships.
+Dr. Waasdorp’s research focuses on translating child development theory and literature into prevention and intervention programming as well as examining the efficacy of school-based programming.
+Her programs aim to reduce bullying and aggression, improve children’s social and emotional skills, and help adults promote children’s positive peer relationships.
+She also has a strong focus on research methodology and related statistics.

 Dr. Parish-Morris investigates social communication, specifically how vocal communication develops in children and adolescents with autism spectrum disorder.
 She uses computational approaches and machine learning to identify objective and reliable behavioral markers for use in screening, treatment and intervention response tracking, and to advance biological research.